ptolemy123/beyondWhittle_for_thesis/README.md

 ## Overview

-An implementation of the BDP-DW method for spectral analysis using the Bayesian framework.
-It includes functions for modeling the time-varying spectral density function of a locally statioanry time series.
+In addition to the original functionalities, an implementation of the BDP-DW method for estimating a time-varying spectral density function of a locally statioanry time series is added to the package.

 Please note that this is the development version of the R package beyondWhittle.